Arc0r/webcrawler/README.md

 ## Output

-All output is written to the terminal in colour and simultaneously appended to `<domain>.txt` (colour codes stripped) in the script directory.
+All output is written to the terminal in colour and simultaneously appended to `results/<domain>.txt` (colour codes stripped).
+The `results/` directory is created automatically next to `main.py`.

-Example log file: `www.example.com.txt`
+Example log file: `results/www.example.com.txt`

+Both the crawl report and XSS scan report are included in the same file.
+Pressing **Ctrl+C** during either phase still produces a partial report.

 ---